gesundes/dragonflydb_apt/SETUP.md

 - `dragonflydb-apt-private.key` - **Keep this secure!**
 - `dragonflydb-apt-public.key` - Can be shared publicly

+**🛡️ Security Note**: Private key files are automatically protected by `.gitignore` and will never be accidentally committed to your git repository.

 ## Step 3: Add GitHub Secrets

 ### Method A: Using GitHub Web Interface (Recommended)